Mexican Cilantro Lime Rice (Better Than Chipotle!)

 Instructions

-- In a saucepan over low-medium heat melt the butter.
-Add the rice and sugar.
-Mix briefly to coat the rice with the butter and sugar.
-Add half the lime juice and stir for 1 minute.
-Add water and salt.
+- Melt the butter in a saucepan over medium heat.
+Add the rice and sugar and cook briefly, stirring to coat the grains in butter.
+Stir in half of the lime juice and cook for 1 minute.
+Add the water and salt.

 - Bring the rice to a boil over high heat.
 Reduce heat to medium-low, cover with a tight-fitting lid, and simmer until the rice is tender, 20 to 25 minutes.